mckdh/aboutRyan/README.md

 ## Employment
 ### Outline
-Worked in the biggerst company in Korea
+Worked in the biggest company in Korea
 ### Samsung Electronics (October, 2018 ~ March, 2019)
 As a freelancer, created a project in new product development department.
 Provided Android skill to the project.
 ### Shinhan Financial Group (July, 2011 ~ March, 2018)